Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Experimental Results

 While the just given results numerically indicate that a sufficient decrease in $\alpha$ will lead to a decrease in the worst-case performance with a large $N_A$, this can be deduced based on the construction of the APCC-ADDITIONAL approach.
 This follows since reducing $\alpha$ reduces the upper bound $U(x)$ which then eliminates the space between the upper bound and the histogram for all bins which can support one or more attacks.
 Thus the bins that have space for attacks to pass through become fewer as $\alpha$ is reduced.
 In fact, the most damaging bins of this type will typically be heavily impacted in this way first so that the attacks that pass the protection after $\alpha$ reduction will cause less damage to the estimation/fusion.
 It is also clear that increasing $\alpha$ will improve the performance under no attack since fewer sensors will be deemed to be attacked with other things equal.

 It’s important to note that any error in the prediction in Fig.~\ref{fAPCCS} could negatively affect the performance of the proposed APCC approach.
 We omit results showing this since the idea is quite intuitive.
 An accurate prediction approach must be employed.
 One might be concerned that there could be an accumulation of prediction errors over time.
 Thus if some attacked sensors are determined to be unattacked at a given time step, these sensors will be used in the prediction for the next time step as described in Fig~\ref{fAPCCS}, possibly increasing the prediction error at the next step.
 This error could accumulate over time if the attacks always move the prediction in a consistent direction.
 However, experimental results show if we employ a good machine learning approach which is properly trained then by properly adjusting $\beta$ and $\alpha$ in APCC-ADDITIONAL, the impact of even powerful optimized attacks always moving the prediction in a consistent direction do not cause large degradation over longer trajectories.
 Table~\ref{tab:simulation_results} shows results when the noise distribution is Gaussian with a variance of $1 \times 10^{-4}$ for an attacker launching 40 optimum (non-random water-filling, consistent direction over time) attacks each time step on a total of 50 sensors.
 Table~\ref{tab:simulation_results} show that by setting $\alpha$ to 60\% and $\beta$ to 80\%, the APCC-ADDITIONAL approach provides enough protection to counteract even this severe worst-case attack.
-The simulation results show that the NRMSE reaches $1.86 \times 10^{-4}$ after 150 time steps.
-Even when extending the simulation to $7.0 \times 10^{4}$ time steps, the NRMSE only increases to $2.80 \times 10^{-4}$, about 1.5 times larger.
-We observed similarly small increases for slightly larger $\alpha$ of $70 \%$ or $80 \%$.
-These results demonstrate that with proper protection, the damage from attacks leaking through and degrading the prediction can be made small, even under the worst-case attack, allowing for acceptable performance.
+The simulation results show that the NRMSE reaches $1.86 \times 10^{-4}$ after $m = 150$ time steps. { Even when increasing $m$ to $m = 7.0 \times 10^{4}$ and $m = 3.0 \times 10^{5}$ time steps, the NRMSE increases only slightly, to $2.80 \times 10^{-4}$ and $6.00 \times 10^{-4}$, corresponding to approximately $1.5\times$ and $3.2\times$ the original value, respectively. } These results demonstrate that with proper protection, the damage from attacks leaking through and degrading the prediction can be made small, even under the worst-case attack, allowing for acceptable performance.